 |Deal Type||2020 (US$m)||2021 (US$m YTD||2020 volume||2021 YTD Volume|

 Deals by sector

-After a heavy skew towards activity in the supply chain (parts and tyres) in recent years, the start of this year has seen a more equitable distribution across the major automotive sub-sectors.
+After a heavy skew towards activity in the supply chain (parts and tyres) in recent years, this year has seen a more equitable distribution across the major automotive sub-sectors.
+Future mobility remains strong.